Physical Therapist Assistant

 How much does a Physical Therapist Assistant earn

-Income data is from Canada's latest census.
+Income data is from Employment and Social Development Canada's 2024 wage tables.
 The closest match for this career in Canada’s occupational classification system is Physical Therapist Assistant.

 What does a Physical Therapist Assistant do?